New Working Time Act in a nutshell

 - the limits for saving into the working time account;

-- discontinuation of a working time account system and compensation of the items in the account at the time it is discontinued;
+- dissolution of a working time account system and compensation of the items in the account at the time it is dissolution;

-- the principles for taking leave and the procedures by which time saved in the working time account shall be taken as leave.
+- the principles for taking time off and the procedures by which time saved in the working time account shall be taken as time off.

 With the employee’s consent, given individually for each occasion or for a short fixed term, the following may be transferred into the working time account: